Sreecharan9/Sreecharan9/README.md

-### Hi there 👋 !
-I'm Sreecharan, a Data Analyst at Wipro.
+### 👋 Hi there!
+I'm Sreecharan, a Data Analyst skilled in SQL, Excel, and Power BI.

-📊 Skills:

-Excel
-SQL
-Power BI
+💾 SQL | 📊 Excel | 📊 Power BI

-I love turning data into insights that make a difference.
-Whether it's crunching numbers, building interactive dashboards, or creating models, I'm all in!
+🔍 I love diving into data, crunching numbers with Excel, and crafting insightful visualizations with Power BI.
+My expertise in SQL allows me to unearth valuable insights from databases.

-💼 Currently open to collaborating on exciting data analysis projects.
-Let's work together and grow in our careers.
+💼 Open to collaborations on exciting data analysis projects.
+Let's work together and create a meaningful impact!

-📬 You can reach me on LinkedIn: www.linkedin.com/in/mogili-sreecharan
+📬 Connect with me on LinkedIn: www.linkedin.com/in/mogili-sreecharan